 By Greg Illes

 I don’t think anyone will argue that the dumping of holding tanks is the worst of RV jobs.
-This skanky task makes equals of us all: Young or old, rich or poor, we have to get rid of our sewage now and then.
+This skanky task makes equals of us all: Young or old, rich or poor, we have to get rid of our sewage by dumping the black tank now and then.

 Most folks have an understandable aversion to any close association with 30 or more gallons of waste disposal.
 But there are good reasons to brave the experience and “do it right.”

 Camco makes a nice selection of clear fittings that connect to standard bayonet attachments and they come in various lengths, both straight and angled.
-You can buy one of these from Amazon or Camping World for $10-$20.
+You can buy one of these from Amazon or an RV parts store for $15-$20.

 Greg Illes is a retired systems engineer who loves thinking up RV upgrades and modifications.
 When he’s not working on his motorhome, he’s traveling in it.
 You can follow his blog at www.divver-city.com/blog.